axelarnetwork/interchain-governance-orchestrator/docs/sample.md

 #### Multiple Destination Chains

-If you wish to propose to multiple chains, use a similar approach to the single destination chain, but use the `broadcastProposalToChains` function like the following:
+If you wish to propose to multiple chains, use a similar approach to the single destination chain, but use the `sendProposals` function like the following:

 ```ts
 const proposalExecutions = [